Orland0x/StarknetFractals/README.md

 # StarknetFractals
-Generating the mandelbrot set on Starknet
+Generating the mandelbrot set on Starknet.
+Computes a 100x100 mandelbrot plot and stores necessary data to recontruct it onchain in 100 storage felts.
+One can then call the contract to retrieve the data and reconstruct the plot.

 ## Environment Setup